Yashu2133/SQL-Task/README.md

  ## 📋 E-Commerce Database
 This project contains SQL scripts to create and manage a simple E-commerce database which  includes the tables of

-1.Customers
+1. Customers
-2.Orders
+2. Orders
-3.Products
+3. Products
-4.Order Items (Order Details)
+4. Order Items (Order Details)

 ---